 “When a country stops making things, it stops learning how to make things — and eventually stops knowing how to innovate.”

-That warning has now come due.
+That warning has now come to fruition.
 Manufacturing is not the bottom of the value chain.
 It is the engine that fueled expertise in design.
-China understood this.
-America dismissed it.
+China understood this while we dismissed it.

 Today, TCL does not merely assemble televisions.
 It designs and builds them end-to-end, shipping tens of millions of units annually and pushing aggressively into advanced technologies like Mini-LED displays.
 Sony — once the global benchmark for consumer electronics (remember the Trinitron?) — now depends on China’s design and manufacturing to keep the Sony brand alive.

-And we’re now even abandoning areas of innovation that represent the future— wind energy, electric vehicles, solar power, high speed transportation.
-While China invests in modern factories, clean energy, batteries, and electrified transportation, the U.S. government dismissed the very technologies that will define the future.
-We lost in manufacuring and we’re on our way to lose in innovation.
+And yet we still haven’t learned and keep making dumb policy decisions.
+We are now abandoning areas of product innovation that represent the future— wind energy, electric vehicles, solar power, high speed transportation, robotics, and much more.
+While China invests in modern factories, clean energy, batteries, and electrified transportation, the U.S. government dismisses and even ridicules these product technologies that define the future.
+We lost manufacuring decades ago and we’re doing everything to lose in product innovation.